 But, what happens when the state dismisses the charges – or finds you innocent of the crime?
 Well, a simple internet search will still reveal your mugshot.
-Unfortunately, you are subject to hardships simply because their Texas mugshot is still online.
+Unfortunately, you’ll be subject to hardships simply because your Texas mugshot is still online on their site.

 Renting an apartment, obtaining a loan, finding employment, or even getting a date can all be impossible with a mugshot online.

 If you have criminal charges dismissed, the police department will still have a photographic record of you.
-And, sometimes police departments may have published your mugshot on one of their law enforcement websites.
-Legally, they should remove your photo when you’re no longer under investigation or have been cleared of charges.
+And, sometimes, police departments may have published your mugshot on one of their law enforcement websites.
+Legally, they should remove your photo when you’re no longer under investigation in Texas, or have been cleared of charges.

 Yes.
 You can remove your mugshot from search engines.
 But first, you need to find all search engine records of your picture and arrest record.
 Then, you can visit each website’s Contact Us page and provide the information that proves the mugshot is yours.
-The documentation may include a lawful expungement or proof the court dropped the charges.
+The documentation may include a lawful expungement or prove the Court dropped the charges.

 You can find and remove old mugshots for free.
-But remember that some mugshots Texas are easier to find than others.
+But remember that some mugshots made in Texas are easier to find than others.

-Here is a list of the places or people to contact to start the removal process:
+Here is a list of the places and people to contact to start the removal process: